Jason Mott

 Jason Mott is an American novelist and poet.
-His 2021 novel Hell of a Book won the National Book Award for Fiction.
+His fourth novel, Hell of a Book, won the 2021 National Book Award for Fiction.

 Early life and education

 Mott was born in Bolton, North Carolina.
 He attended Cape Fear Community College and graduated from the University of North Carolina Wilmington with a Bachelor of Fine Arts in Fiction and a Master of Fine Arts in Poetry.

-Career
+Writing

 Mott's debut novel, The Returned, was published in 2013.
 It centered on the return of dead people to the living world and their impact on the daily lives of the people around them.
-The novel was adapted into the television series Resurrection, which was produced by ABC Studios and aired in 2014 and 2015.
+The novel was adapted into the television series Resurrection, which was produced by ABC Studios and aired in 2014.

+Mott's second novel, The Wonder of All Things, was published in 2014.
+It is a magically realistic look at the tension between protecting a child's gift of supernatural healing and sacrificing it for the greater good.

+Mott's third novel, The Crossing, was published in 2018.
+It is a dystopian thriller that follows two siblings forced on the run to do whatever it takes to survive.

-Mott's fourth novel, Hell of a Book, was published by Dutton on June 29, 2021.
+Mott's fourth and most critically acclaimed novel, Hell of a Book, was published by E. P. Dutton on June 29, 2021.
+It is at times an absurdist and metafictional look into the complex and fraught African American experience.
 On November 17, 2021, the novel was awarded the 2021 National Book Award for Fiction.
-It was nominated for the 2021 Sir Walter Raleigh Prize for Fiction.
-It was also longlisted for the 2022 Andrew Carnegie Medal for Excellence in Fiction, the 2022 Aspen Words Literary Prize, and the 2022 Joyce Carol Oates Prize.
+It also received the 2021 Sir Walter Raleigh Prize for Fiction and the 2022 Housatonic Book Award for Fiction.
+It was shortlisted for the 2022 Chautauqua Prize.
+It was also longlisted for the 2022 Andrew Carnegie Medal for Excellence in Fiction, the 2022 Aspen Words Literary Prize, and the 2022 Joyce Carol Oates Literary Prize.
+It was also a finalist for the 2022 Maya Angelou Book Award.

+Mott was the recipient of a 2024 National Endowment for the Arts Fellowship for Creative Writing.